bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

+The `langs` field indicates the post language, which can be an array of strings in BCP-47 format.

+You can include multiple values in the array if there are multiple languages present in the post.
+The Bluesky Social client auto-detects the languages in each post and sets them as the default `langs` value, but a user can override the configuration on a per-post basis.

 ## Parsing Mentions and URLs

-Mentions (tags of other accounts) and URLs are rendered in rich-text in the Bluesky client to make them visibly clickable.
-They're expected to look and act like hyperlinks.
-The client, not the server, is responsible for parsing these patterns and creating links (or "facets").

-Facets are external rich text annotations on top of the plain text string that is the post text itself.
+Mentions (tags of other accounts) and URLs are rendered in the Bluesky client as "facets" — rich text annotations on top of the plain text string that is the post text itself, like hyperlinks.

-In this Python example below, we'll check for handle mentions (which look like `@example.bsky.social`) and HTTP/S URLs (which look like `https://example.com`).
-Note that the regexes used here to identify mentions and URLs are fairly naive, and could be more rigorous.
+This script check for handle mentions (which look like `@example.bsky.social`) and HTTP/S URLs (which look like `https://example.com`).

 ```python
 import re